 Program will be 5 hours of actual time

 There will be (2) 10 minute breaks mid-morning and mid-afternoon

 Lunch will be 30 minutes on your own

 Managing conflicts within the Code, laws, agency policies

-Review of the 8 most commonly substantiated ethical complaints against social workers, statistics on national and state alleged ethical violations
+Statistics on the 8 most commonly substantiated ethical complaints against social workers

-Function of NASW Office of Ethics and Professional Review and the NJ Board of Social Work Examiners and licensure complaints
+Function of NASW Office of Ethics and Professional Review and the licensure boards in protecting consumers

 Ethical and legal definitions, interpretations and applications of informed consent standards

 Steps to gaining valid informed consent as per the NASW COE and The NASW Standards for Clinical Social Work in Social Work Practice